willpatterson/HOPSTACK/README.rst

 LASubway README
 ***************

-LASubway (LAS) is a software pipeliner/workflow managment system.
+LASubway (LAS) is a software pipeliner/workflow managment system that scales into a distributed job scheduling system.
+The LASubway project was started because there are no effective tools or methods used by scientists and journalists to document, write, and exectue computational analyses.
-I started the LASubway project because I have experienced profound discontinuity in the way computational analyses are documented, written, and exectued within the acedemic community.
 This discontinuity makes computational research difficult to reproduce, often adding significant overhead to researchers workloads.
-LASubway aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines on UNIX-like computers and clusters.
+LASubway aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines across UNIX-like computers and clusters.

 LASubway is named after Los Angeles' 1990's metro system for two resasons:

 1. Subway systems provide a rough metaphor for software pipelining, providing easy names for features and concepts
-2. The LA subway is an incomplete, ambitious project with low rider-ship -- all parrallel with the LASubway software suite in its current state.
+2. The LA subway is an incomplete, ambitious project -- both parrallel with the LASubway software suite in its current state.

 **General Goals of LASubway:**